-The 2020 Belgian Code on Corporate Governance (the "Corporate Governance Code") is the reference code applicable to the Company4.
+The 2020 Belgian Code on Corporate Governance (the "Corporate Governance Code") is the reference corporate governance code applicable to the Company.
 The Corporate Governance Code is based on a "comply or explain" approach.
-Belgian listed companies are required to follow the Corporate Governance Code, but may deviate from its provisions provided they disclose the justification for any such deviation.
+Belgian listed companies are required to follow the Corporate Governance Code, but may deviate from its provisions if they disclose the justification for any such deviation.